BenLauwens/ThinkJulia.jl/docs/src/chap01.md

 ## The first program

-Traditionally, the first program you write in a new language is called "Hello, World!" because all it does is display the words "Hello, World!".
+Traditionally, the first program you write in a new language is called “Hello, World!” because all it does is display the words “Hello, World!”.
 In Julia, it looks like this:

 ```@repl
 println("Hello, World!")